4. Pre-Journey Checks

 Note

 It is recommended that you practice using the Pedal 4 before embarking on your journey.
-Ensuring it is in operational order.

 Caution